Baphomet42/baphomet42.github.io/group935/log.md

     + Sublists should be formatted like `i.`, `ii.`, `iii.`, etc
 + Page element consistency:
     + `"header"` texts should use title case capitalization
-    + `"title"` and `"alt"` texts should usually be 1 sentence without ending in a period, but not using title case capitalization
+    + `"title"`, `"alt"`, and `"bullets"` texts should usually be 1 sentence without ending in a period, but not using title case capitalization
         + `"alt"` texts that uses the form `"foo - bar"` should not capitalize `bar` unless it otherwise should be capitalized (like for proper nouns)
     + `"description"` texts should use common sentence capitalization and grammar (always ending in a period)